Hylance1224/Atten-API/README.md

 3.  **Model testing**

-    Locate `description = ""` on line 32 and insert the app description within the quotation marks.
-Then, execute the program to obtain app functions.

     Start Python in COMMAND LINE mode, then use the following statement (one line in the COMMAND Prompt window) to execute **test\_model.py**:

         python test_model.py --test_dataset testing_0_3.json